velartrill/velartrill.github.io/orig/kestrel.md

 "Yes, of course.
 There a form I need to sign?"

 "When we've finished for the day, yes."
 Shalvan sets aside his slate.
-"Ambassador, I would like to ask -- you have been speaking in terms of the reactions of others, but your own discomfort is evident.
+"Ambassador, I would like to ask -- you have been speaking in terms of the reactions of others, but your own discomfort is apparent.
 How do *you* feel about what I have just revealed?
 Do *you* see us as abominations?"

 "Wh-what?
 No!"
 I blurt, raising my hands.
 "Not at all, I -- I *like* you."
 My cheeks are suddenly hot, and I can't help but look away.
 "I don't know, it's been… difficult but… being here has been rewarding.
 It really has.
 Even just a couple days of getting to know some Greens.
 This place… I don't know *what* exactly it makes me feel because I've never felt it before but… it's not a bad thing."
 I lower my voice again.
 "Not at all."